 3. “Significant distress or impairment in functioning caused by the hoarding.”

-- Many people with Hoarding Disorder have a co-condition such as depression, ADHD, anxiety, OCD, PTSD…
+Many people with Hoarding Disorder have a co-condition such as depression, ADHD, anxiety, OCD…

 Mary of allsorters specialises in working with senior adults in their third age (60+), including those with “collecting tendencies” who are challenged by having too much stuff.

 - She often hears from families who are distressed about their loved one’s situation.
 It is essential that the person with too much stuff is open to assistance.
-Their situation maybe due to Hoarding Disorder, squalor or a life event or something else.
-She offers a patient and non-judgemental service with the aim to find a way forward for clients.
+Their situation maybe due to Hoarding Disorder, squalor, a life event or something else.
+She offers a patient and non-judgmental service.
+Results can take time, the aim is to find a way forward for clients and to find ways to help them manage.

 - If your loved one is not open to assistance, letting them know there is help when they need it may be the first step.